gmdevgithub/FullStackWebsite-WithAWS/README.md

 ***
 2: Then open a new terminal and change to the /backend directory
 ***
-3: Run this command *nodemon server* and look for a success message
+3: Run this command "*nodemon server*" and look for a success message
 ***
 4: DO NOT CLOSE EITHER server when testing for full functionality
 ***